manolitto/openvlex2/gluing-stencil/README.md

 ### 4. Use clamps until glue is dry (but not too long)

+   > **Note:** Keeping the parts upside down during drying prevents glue from dripping onto the stencil

    ![Gluing Stencil - Use clamps](./img/gluing-stencil_5.jpg)

 ### 5. Place stencil on [disassembly plate](../disassembly-tool/README.md) and push down corners